stcucufa/epistrophy/doc/manual.md

 * `join(delegate)` does yield until all fibers in the `children` array have ended, after having cleared the `children` property.
 The following delegate methods, if present, are called:
-    * `fiberWillJoin(fiber, scheduler)`: when the join begins, before yielding, this gets called with the fiber instance and scheduler as arguments (and the delegate object itself as `this`).
+    * `fiberWillJoin(fiber)`: when the join begins, before yielding, this gets called with the fiber instance as argument (and the delegate object itself as `this`).
-    * `childFiberDidJoin(child, scheduler)`: when a child fiber ends, this gets called with the child fiber instance and scheduler as arguments (and the delegate object itself as `this`).
+    * `childFiberDidJoin(child)`: when a child fiber ends, this gets called with the child fiber instance as argument (and the delegate object itself as `this`).
 Recall that the fiber instance itself is the parent of the child fiber.
 * `seq` is a special case of spawning and joining: it spawns a child fiber and yields, with the child fiber beginning _immediately_ (even before any other child fibers that may have been spawned in the same instant), resuming when the